Wildfire Preparedness and Evacuation Checklist [Free Tool]

 If you don’t already have one, now is the time to create your wildfire preparedness plan.
 This should include all processes for managing the effects of wildfires, such as your evacuation plan and evacuation routes, general fire safety guidelines, and even procedures for how to protect important documents.
 Be sure to check your insurance policy and understand your coverage.
 Establish a wildfire communication plan for how you will stay in touch with employees, vendors, and local authorities.
-Keep contact info up to date in your mass notification system so you can send quick and reliable messages.
+Keep contact information like phone numbers up to date in your mass notification system so you can send quick and reliable messages.

 2. Prepare your facility

 Get your buildings and physical structures ready for a potential fire.
-Clear out any fire hazards—including propane tanks, trash cans, or patio furniture—and adapt your landscaping to create a defensible space around your building.
+Clear out any fire hazards—including propane tanks, trash cans, or combustible patio furniture—and adapt your landscaping to create a defensible space around your building.
 You also want to set up emergency supply kits with necessary items.

 Defensible space is a fire break buffer zone between your building and nearby combustible materials—such as trees, shrubs, and grass—that serves to slow a fire and limit damage.

 When: This portion of the checklist offers critical reminders for when a local fire begins but is still far enough away that you have time to mobilize.

 3. Track the fire